 But the FBI is a recaptcha user.
-One might say so the NSA can fill the 'invisible' part of that FBI form with the info that, in the US, would be either illegal to ask, or unlikely to be answered.
+One might say so the NSA can fill the 'invisible' part of that FBI form with the info that would be in the US either illegal to ask, or unlikely to be answered.

 The NSA is almost promoting them.
-See this.
+See this (page 64.).
 No, there is no BotDetect on that list.

-Does Google's top-brass knowingly and willingly play hand in hand with the NSA; so Google gets far better ad targeting, and the NSA gets an opportunity to either license, get through FISA court order, or somehow intercept the data feed?
+Does Google's top-brass knowingly and willingly play hand in hand with the NSA, so Google gets far better ad targeting, and the NSA gets an opportunity to either somehow intercept or even license the data feed?

-Or it was just the sheer stupidity of authors of the recaptcha service architecture who put such a thing directly on google.com domain, and in turn opened it up for the NSA use and abuse?
+Or it is just the sheer stupidity of authors of the new (nocaptcha) recaptcha service architecture that opened it up for the NSA use and/or abuse?

 It is difficult to say and impossible to prove.

 One way or another, we consider them to be the team we call the 'dark side'.
-And we consider recaptcha to be spyware -- 24/7 deanonymizing and prying on you, your visitors, users, and customers.
-Or even worse.
+And we consider recaptcha to be spyware; prying on and de-anonymizing your visitors, users, and customers.